Introduction to Accounting

 These financial statements are formal reports that every public company must issue each year and are called annual reports.
 Interim financial statements are published every three months and are called quarterly reports.

-Who are users of company financial statements?
-There are several groups that need a company’s financial health and results:
+Who are the users of company financial statements?
+There are several groups that depend on a company’s financial health.
+These users can be classified as either internal users or external users.

 Managerial accounting